Well some thought it was a possibility , but some won't be surprised at all about this.

 'MONTHS AWAY' FROM DEAL?

 Among the top six arms-exporting nations, Russia cast the only abstention.
-Britain, [Only registered and activated users can see links. ] and [Only registered and activated users can see links. ] joined China and the United States in support of the resolution.
+Britain, France and Germany joined China and the United States in support of the resolution.

 The measure now goes to the 193-nation General Assembly for a formal vote.
 It is expected to pass.